Skip to content

 The MCP user chooses which artifact to download:

-• Zip — intermediary files (JSON, MD, CSV) used to build the HTML report, for deeper inspection.
+• Zip — intermediary pipeline files (JSON, MD, CSV) that fed the HTML report, for deeper inspection.

 Next steps